 Following a one-time, non-surgical, intracoronary catheter-based delivery by an interventional cardiologist in a routine out-patient procedure (that is very similar to an angiography procedure), Generx is designed to transfect heart cells by binding to cell surface Coxsackievirus-Adenovirus Receptors, and drive the localized, short-term cellular expression of FGF-4 protein, which in turn stimulates the release and action of other key growth factors to orchestrate and promote the growth of cardiac microvascular circulation (functional collateral network) in ischemic cardiac tissue.
 This process is believed to enlarge pre-existing collateral arterioles (arteriogenesis) and form new capillary vessels (angiogenesis).
 An independent long-term prospective study has demonstrated the importance of collateral circulation beyond simply the relief of angina and provided further support of the potential for long term benefits from Generx therapy.

-Upon the successful completion of the ongoing ASPIRE international clinical study, Generx will have been the subject of five randomized and controlled multi-center clinical studies involving approximately 750 patients at over 100 medical centers in the United States, Canada, Western Europe, South America and the Russian Federation.
+Generx has been the subject of five randomized and controlled multi-center clinical studies involving approximately 750 patients at over 100 medical centers in the United States, Canada, Western Europe, South America and the Russian Federation.
 The combined data will represent one of the largest clinical and regulatory dossiers of regenerative gene therapy in the world, and is designed to establish Generx as safe and well tolerated and capable of improving myocardial perfusion in patients with myocardial ischemia due to advanced coronary artery disease.
-This extensive clinical experience has enabled optimization of Generx administration procedures and uptake (e.g. by induction of transient ischemia during infusion), and identification of quantifiable parameters for patient selection and treatment outcomes (e.g. SPECT imaging), lessons incorporated into the ASPIRE trial design.
+This extensive clinical experience has enabled optimization of Generx administration procedures and uptake (e.g. by induction of transient ischemia during infusion), and identification of quantifiable parameters for patient selection and treatment outcomes (e.g. SPECT imaging).

 - For patients with Cardiac Microvascular Insufficiency (CMI) or those not suitable for surgical revascularization